AdobeDocs/analytics-platform.en/help/components/date-ranges/overview.md

 <!-- Very old video, should we show it?

-+++ Video illustrating use of calendar and date ranges
++++ View a video illustrating use of calendar and date ranges

 >[!VIDEO](https://video.tv.adobe.com/v/24136?format=jpeg)